Cornell-MAE-UG/spring-2025-portfolio-JuliieNam/_pages/cv.md

 ---

 #### Objective
 Aspiring engineering student with a strong foundation in mathematics, physics, and 3D modeling.
-Passionate about learning about aerospace and space engineering and eager to apply my knowledge in real-world applications.
+Passionate about learing about mechanical design and eager to apply my knowledge in real-world applications.

 ---

 #### Education
 - **Cornell University**
   *Bachelor of Science in Mechanical and Aerospace Engineering*
-  GPA: 3.469/4.0 | Graduation: May, 2027
+  GPA: 3.498/4.0 | Graduation: May, 2027

 - **Bergen County Technical High School, Teterboro, NJ**
   *High School Diploma*